openstack/bifrost/README.rst

   source /opt/stack/ansible/hacking/env-setup
   cd playbooks

-The second part is an Ansible playbook that installs and configures Ironic in a stand-alone fashion.
+The second part is an Ansible playbook that installs and configures ironic in a stand-alone fashion.

-* Keystone is NOT installed, and Ironic's API is accessible without authentication.
-It is possible to put basic password auth on Ironic's API by changing the nginx configuration accordingly.
+* Keystone is NOT installed, and ironic's API is accessible without authentication.
+It is possible to put basic password auth on ironic's API by changing the nginx configuration accordingly.
 * Neutron is NOT installed.
 Ironic performs static IP injection via config-drive.